paragi/timexe/README.md

 ```

 ## Change log
+0.9.14 A quick code review.
+No bugs repported for 2 years.
+0.9.13 Minor changes to timex.js
+0.9.12 Minor changes to comments and reamne.md
+0.9.11 Minor changes to comments and reamne.md
+0.9.10 Adapted example to runkit
 0.9.9 Minor bugfix. timexe.list made into a regular array.

 ####Help
 Please don't hesitate to submit an issue on github!
 It's the only way to make it better.

 But please be prepared to present a test case.

 Contributions of almost any kind are welcome.